Vincent and Theo van Gogh in Montmartre

 • expanses of colour and flatness, “delineated by bold contours”

-Vincent van Gogh’s wintry Boulevard de Clichy also from 1887 in the van Gogh Museum in Amsterdam, whilst suggesting the greyness of winter still articulates houses, street, and figures with yellows, blues, oranges and greens.
-It is as though he wished to indicate the life that the street contained was beating below the grey sky, in spite of the gloomy wintry weather.
+Vincent van Gogh’s wintry Boulevard de Clichy from 1887 whilst suggesting the greyness of winter still articulates houses, street, and figures with yellows, blues, oranges and greens.
+It is as though he wished to indicate the life of the street was beating below the grey sky, in spite of the gloomy wintry weather.

 Vincent could not resist imposing vitality and colour even in the most unpromising of views and light conditions.
-This painting is a good example of van Gogh lightening up, whilst building up the image from juxtaposed contrasting dashes and points of colour.
+This painting is a good example of van Gogh’s palette lightening up, whilst building up the image from juxtaposed contrasting dashes and points of colour.

-The painting shows the influence of the pointillist technique of the Neo-Impressionist Paul Signac with whom Vincent also became friendly.
+The painting shows the influence of the pointillist technique of the Neo-Impressionist Paul Signac whom Vincent also met.
 Signac had himself painted the Boulevard de Clichy, using pointillism, in the snow one year earlier in 1886.

 Vincent van Gogh leaves Paris